How To Keep Flood Water Out Of Your House: DIY Tips For Indoor Flooding Prevention

 What are some common causes of indoor flooding?

 There are many different causes of indoor flooding.
-However, some common causes include heavy rain, storm surges, tsunamis, overflowing from nearby bodies of water, melting snow or ice, dam or levee damage, and overflowing storm drain or ditches.
+However, some common causes include heavy rain, storm surges, tsunamis, overflowing from nearby bodies of water, melting snow or ice, dam or levee damage, and overflowing storm drains or ditches.

 Overflowing from nearby bodies of water can also cause indoor flooding.
 This could be due to a lot of rain causing rivers or lakes to overflow their banks.
 Melting snow or ice can also cause indoor flooding.
 If the melting snow or ice cannot drain away quickly enough, it can cause water to build up and flood homes.